playerank/soccerLogger/README.md

 Once launched, on your shell you should have a success message such as the following:
 ![bash](/Scheme/bash.png)
 3.Now, you can access the interface from a browser, by accessing the following url: ```http://127.0.0.1:5000```<br/>
-4.Select file json with propertys of the match and video mp4 with the match video, when upload is complete press play.
+4.Select file json with propertys of the match and video mp4 with the match video, when upload is complete press Start Game.

 ![first interface](/Scheme/upload_files.png)

 5.Enjoy :smiley: :smiley: :smiley: :thumbsup:<br/>

+![event](/Scheme/envet_interface.png)

 6.Once the matches are annotated, click on the save buttom and a json file with the annotation is saved in the path Event Tagging Interface/Data/Name match/json.

-![event](/Scheme/envet_interface.png)